 The best answer is to spend your time increasing the health and thickness of the fescue, so it can compete effectively with any weeds.

-Another option is to plant fescue early in fall (Sept 1) and wait 8 weeks before applying a pre-emergent.
+Another option is to plant fescue early in fall (Sept 1) and wait the label-specified time before applying a pre-emergent (click for sources).
 You won’t prevent ALL weeds but you will stop most of them.
 And if you continue in the same vein for several years, weed populations will decline drastically.

 A spring planting schedule would mean planting fescue in early March, praying for warm weather so the seed sprout quickly, and applying a pre-emergent in late April.
 Again, not ALL but MOST weeds will be prevented.

 Of course if the weeds are coming up from their roots, a pre-emergent will not prevent them in any season.
-You simply have to spot-spray the weeds with glyphosate (Roundup, etc) or a broad-leaf weedkiller and plant a few fescue seeds in the spot once the weeds die.
+You simply have to spot-spray the weeds with glyphosate (click for sources) or a broad-leaf weedkiller and plant a few fescue seeds in the spot once the weeds die.